There are many human resource management software packages, as well as HR modules, for general purpose ERP systems. Leaders focus on big enterprises.

 - Measuring results, including time tracking

 All other cases, like handling holidays, improving skills, analyzing suggestions, etc., happen only three-four times per year -and some never happen at all.
 Not every worker will suggest an improvement.
-These cases can be easily handled manually, even outside the manufacturing planning software.
+These cases can be easily handled manually, even outside the production planning software.
 Holidays and sick leaves can be handled in accounting or payroll software.

 Adding all possible functions to the manufacturing resource planning software makes it more complicated, both for the management and for the workers, and severely increases implementation and training costs.
 It may happen that, for a factory with a thousand workers, some automated centralized planning is needed.
 But in a company with a hundred employees, this is clearly over-engineering.